 Medical Patients Are Prohibited from Smoking Weed

-But above all, one significant rule that has lots of Ohioans perplexed is the fact that medical patients cannot legally smoke weed.
+But above all, one significant rule that has lots of Ohioans perplexed is the fact that medical patients cannot legally smoke marijuana.
 Instead, they can only consume the plant’s active cannabinoids through vaping and consuming tinctures, oils, edibles, and/or using patches.
-This rule is strange for a couple of reasons, but especially because medical marijuana patients can legally purchase marijuana in the form of flower, but they must promise to not smoke it when they get home, according to DaytonDailyNews.
-If patients cannot smoke weed, then the flower form of marijuana shouldn’t be sold at dispensaries, right?
+This rule is strange for a couple of reasons, but especially because medical marijuana consumers can legally purchase marijuana in the form of flower, but they must promise to not smoke it when they get home, according to DaytonDailyNews.
+If medical consumers cannot smoke weed, then the flower form of marijuana shouldn’t be sold at dispensaries, right?

 Regardless, Ohio desperately needs new sources of revenue, and the operation of a medical marijuana program would do just that for them.
 However, these strict rules and regulations seem pretty extensive as compared to Illinois and Michigan’s medical marijuana programs, for example.
 Although Ohio is the 28th U.S. state to implement a medical marijuana program, their rules are strangely unique, to say the least.